-This recipe for orange and plum crumble comes from the Great British Bake Off queen herself, Mary Berry.
+This recipe for plum crumble comes from the Great British Bake Off queen herself, Mary Berry.
 Famous for her cakes and bakes, this tangy orange and soft plum crumble is one of her best desserts to date.
-The fruit is best in season during the summer months so this crumble is the ideal to serve after an outdoor Sunday lunch.
+The fruit is best in season during the summer months so this crumble is ideal to serve after an outdoor Sunday lunch.
 But as this delicious, buttery crumble only takes 40 minutes to make, it’s great for all occasions – no matter the weather.
 We recommend serving it with a drizzle of cream, a dollop of custard or a scoop of ice cream.

 - 900g fresh plums, halved and stoned